Why Businesses Need Marketing Qualified Leads

 What is a Marketing Qualified Lead?

 Simply put, a marketing qualified lead is a prospect that the marketing department has judged likely to convert into a customer, based on analytics and lead intelligence.

-Think of it this way, if you’re single, and you have several suitors knocking on your front door, MQL leads are the ones that are most likely to become your significant other based on your own objectives, standards, and qualifications honed to a fine edge after years and years of dating and relationships.
+Think of it this way, if you’re single, and you have several suitors knocking on your front door, MQL leads are the ones that are most likely to become your significant other.
+Based on your objectives, standards, and qualifications based on years and years of dating and relationships.

-Every business has their own criteria for determining the quality of a lead.
+Every business has its criteria for determining the quality of a lead.
 Sometimes it’s because they downloaded a particular eBook or because they made an inquiry online or over the phone.
 Whatever the case, it’s usually up to the marketing department to judge based on a relevant scoring system.